ways-choir-dev/ways-choir-dev.gitlhub.io/content/_index.en.md

 We want to move along several ways in music.

-We want to sing "Songs with a Meening"!
+We want to sing "Songs with a Meaning"!

 With all your senses..